 While they don’t require much special attention beyond feeding and keeping their environment clean, they do need large tanks, good filters and frequent water changes, as they produce a lot of waste.

 They also have a long lifespan, so you must be willing to commit to potentially 20+ years of caring for your goldfish.

-If you know how to look after a goldfish, you know how to look after a jikin; they don’t have any specific care requirements beyond that of an average goldfish.
+If you know how to look after a goldfish, you know how to look after a jikin; they don’t have any specific requirements beyond that of an average goldfish.

 Jikin are omnivores and aren’t picky when it comes to food, but they need to be fed a good mixture of both plant and animal foods to thrive.

 A good place to start is with a high-quality flake or pellet food designed for goldfish.
 Don’t skimp on these, as lesser brands don’t provide much in the way of nutrition.